ardanistech/vagrant-jekyll/README.md

 vagrant up
 ```

-5. Ssh into the vm to start and stop the server.
-The jekyll folder will can be found at /home/vagrant/
+Ssh into the vm.

 ```
 vagrant ssh
 ```

-6. Then run the server
+Then run the server

 ```
 gem install bundler